arsenazar/react-demo/README.md

 **The layout of the application is the following:**
 ______________________________________
-Menu: Enovos logo + date picker input
+Menu: Logo + date picker input

 timestamp | name | status
 --------- | ---- | ------